|

 RAW DIETS:

 continue.
-We think it's too messy and time-consuming to grind whole
+I think it's too messy and time-consuming to grind whole

-worrying about things like the taurine level.
-We also got tired of
+worrying about things like the taurine level is just tedious.
+I also got tired of

 handling large amounts of gooey mashed up raw chicken two or three times a